harness/developer-hub/docs/platform/role-based-access-control/rbac-in-harness.md

 6. For **Resource Groups**, select the **All Pipeline Resources** group.
 7. Select **Apply**.

-For more information about assigning roles and resource groups, go to [Role assignment](#role-assignment).
+For more information about assigning roles and resource groups, go to [Role binding](#role-binding).

 </details>